Preface.

 The combination of the heat and trudging up and down uneven steps and hills took a toll so we stopped for ice cream on the way to the Tower of the Fragrance of the Buddha.
 The tower is a three story octagon and is about thirty six and a half meters tall.
 It’s something of the centerpiece of the Summer Palace landscape.
 Inside the tower is a bronze cast statue of the thousand-handed Guanshiyin Buddha.

-Had it not been for the smog, some of the views of Beijing to the east and the mountains to the west as we climbed Longevity Hill (the highest point in the city with an elevation of 109 meters or 358 feet) to the Tower and then higher would have been spectacular but alas were a bit enshrouded.
+Had it not been for the smog, some of the views of Beijing to the east and the mountains to the west as we climbed Longevity Hill (the highest point in the city with an elevation of 109 meters or 358 feet) to the Tower and then higher would have been spectacular but alas were more than a bit enshrouded.
 Honestly, I shudder to think of the particulate matter I was inhaling.
 It was tangible enough to dispel any concerns about second hand cigarette smoke.

 Our final stop was Suzhou Street.
-It’s a quaint supposed reproduction of a street that have served the Palace workers but wouldn’t have been a part of it.
+It’s a quaint supposed reproduction of a street that would have served the Palace workers but wouldn’t have been a part of it.
 Really, it’s a place to induce tourists to spend money.
 I can’t fault the effort.
 Here’s a link to additional photos of the Summer Palace.

-THE GREAT WALL
+THE GREAT WALL.

 Technically, the Great Wall isn’t in Beijing but I’d be remiss to exclude it in any recounting of a trip to China.
 The ride to the wall took about two hours and we arrived in a steady rain.
-The street leading up to the entrance is lined with shops of various sorts and I was able to negotiate the purchase of a lovely lavender poncho for one U.S. dollar.
+The street leading up to the entrance is lined with shops of various sorts and I was able to negotiate the purchase of a lovely lavender poncho for one U S dollar.
 The Wall was accessible on foot if one was willing to make a 30 minute climb up a steep hill but our group had only two and a half hours allotted to spend on the Wall so I opted to ride up on an open cable car chair lift.
-When I stepped onto the Great Wall, this was my view (and here are some others):
+When I stepped onto the Great Wall, this was my view (and here are some others):.

 You should know that the Wall was not originally conceived as a single construction.
 Many of the fortifications included in the wall date from hundreds of years before the Emperor Qin Shi Huang, who was the first emperor of a unified China, ordered that these earlier fortifications be joined into a single system that would extend for about 5,300 kilometers (3,300 miles).
 The ostensible purpose was to protect China from northern invaders but the 250 years before the Qin Dynasty came to power in 221 BCE was known as the Warring States Period.

-(From Wikipedia BY Philg88 – Own work, CC BY-SA 3.0)
+[Map from Wikipedia BY Philg88 – Own work, CC BY-SA 3.0.]

 Thus, Qin may have had a dual purpose in mind.
 Remember that a wall built to keep one group out can also be used to keep another in.

 Over the centuries the Wall was neglected.
 It fell into disrepair and was rebuilt several times.
-The Wall as we know it today took its greatest shape from the middle of the 14th century to the middle of the 17th century during the Ming Dynasty with the real burst of construction beginning in the last quarter of the 16th century as the Ming rulers sought a largely defensive position from a possible invasion from Manchuria.
+The Wall as we know it today took its greatest shape from the middle of the 14th century to the middle of the 17th century during the Ming Dynasty.
+The real burst of construction began in the last quarter of the 16th century as the Ming rulers sought a largely defensive position from a possible invasion from Manchuria.
 In 1644 the Manchus from central and southern Manchuria broke through the wall and established China’s last dynasty – the Qing – that ruled until 1912.
 They established their capital in the former Mongol city of Dadu established by Chinggis Khan as a series of connected hutongs and renamed it Beiping which became present day Beijing.
 (Hutongs are alleys formed by joining lines of traditional courtyard residences which become a neighborhood and then a community.)

 If you’re interested in reading more, use the link at the end of the preface.
 In the next chapter, we’ll look at some noteworthy facts from the 2008 Olympic Games.